Timothy J. Mara

-Early life and Career
+Early life and career

 Tim Mara was the son of Jack Mara, one of the two owners of the Giants with his brother Wellington.
 His grandfather, also named Tim, was the founder of the franchise having started it in 1925.
 Tim's father was named co-owner with brother Wellington beginning in 1930, but once Jack died in 1965 Tim, along with mother Helen and sister Maura, took over his father's stake in the team.
 However, Helen and Maura had little interest in the Giants and allowed Tim to vote their shares as well as his own.
 This effectively made Tim a full partner with Wellington, and he took the active role in day-to-day operations that his father had.
-At the time the younger Tim Mara took over, the Giants were in a state of decline, having just come off a two-win season that followed a trip to the NFL Championship game.
+At the time the younger Tim Mara took over, the Giants were in a state of decline, having just come off a two-win season that followed a trip to the NFL Championship game; after the season, two of the Giants' biggest stars, quarterback Y. A. Tittle and flanker Frank Gifford, retired.